startin-blox/djangoldp/docs/create_model.md

 * has_object_permission: called on object requests on the first access to the object to check whether the user has rights on the request object.
 * get_permissions: called on every single resource rendered to output the permissions of the user on that resource.
 This method should not access the database as it could severly affect performances.

+### Inner permission rendering

+For performance reasons, ACLs of resources inside a list are not rendered, which may require the client to request each single resource inside a list to get its ACLs.
+In some cases it's preferable to render these ACLs.
+This can be done using the setting `LDP_INCLUDE_INNER_PERMS`, setting its value to True.

+## Other model options

 ### view_set

 In case of custom viewset, you can use